Written by Charlotte Campbell

 Courgettes are also high in fibre.
 You could get up to a third of your recommended daily fibre intake from a portion of zoats.
 Fibre is a key part of digestion and helps stabilise your blood sugar.
 This is particularly advantageous for those who work out, as it can keep your energy from crashing.
 Make sure you keep the skin on when grating, as that is where the soluble fibre is found.

 Potassium is also plentiful in courgettes.
 Potassium enhances muscle strength and metabolism.
 This makes it a great chose for those looking to trim and tone up.
-Not only that, but potassium is proven to help ease anxiety and stress.
-So if you have a big day ahead, you know zoats will have your back.

 Do Zoats Taste Good?